Skip to main content

 Literature

-At no other time have so many living Czech creative writers had works available in English translation.
+At no other time have so many living or recent Czech creative writers had works available in English translation.
 Of these, the best known or most interesting include Daniela Hodrová, Petra Hůlová, Jáchym Topol and Tomáš Zmeškal.
 At the same time, the range of writers from earlier periods available in English is also expanding: from the Communist period Ladislav Fuks, Václav Havel, Bohumil Hrabal, Josef Jedlička, Milan Kundera, Arnošt Lustig, Josef Škvorecký, Ludvík Vaculík, from the earlier twentieth century Karel Čapek, Jaroslav Durych, Viktor Dyk, Jaroslav Hašek, Vítězslav Nezval, Ivan Olbracht, Vladislav Vančura, and from the nineteenth century Karel Jaromír Erben, Jiří Karásek, Božena Němcová, Jan Neruda… Recently published anthologies include:

 • A World Apart and Other Stories: Czech Women Writers at the Fin de Siècle, selected and translated by Kathleen Hayes (Karolinum, 2001, 2021).